ACC-Style/Strathmore/README.md

 ### Enterprise UI for Mobile and Desktop Applications

 Strathmore is a library of utility styles extending the framework of Zurb Foundation.
 This code base is in products that are both Cordova web hybrid applications and desktop applications.
 It is fully responsive with breakpoints at small medium and large screen formats.
 The framework is extendable and reductive to match the needs of the project.
-The utility classes do give enough flexibility that building a product from the basic index.css is possible, this library uses Sass and to enjoy it's fullest power and flexibility
+The utility classes do give enough flexibility that building a product from the basic index.css is possible, this library uses Sass and to enjoy it's fullest power and flexibility.

-** Compile with Sass and push the brand as far as it needs.**
+**Compile with Sass and push the brand as far as it needs.**

 ## Utility Classes